Tools for bicycle frame repair on eBay.com

 Did you know that aluminum is considered a "notch-sensitive material"?

 Well, for some yes it is.
-These are especially true for people who bear to part with their aluminum bikes for certain reasons, the first and foremost is sentimental value.
+These are especially true for people who bear to part with their aluminum bikes for certain reasons; the first and foremost is sentimental value.

-Truth be told, depending on the bike shop and the class of workmanship that is put in repairing your aluminum bike frame, there is a fifty-fifty chance that your bike frame will be bound to fail again.
-The chances of it breaking again are even higher when you are a hard rider who likes to take their bikes on an extreme adventure every now and then.
+Truth be told, depending on the bike shop and the class of craft that is put in repairing your aluminum bike frame, there is a fifty-fifty chance that your bike frame will be bound to fail again.
+The chances of it breaking again are even higher when you are a hard rider who likes to take their bikes on an extreme adventure now and then.

 There are many considerations to make when having an aluminum bicycle frame repair - the costs and the type of repair - whether bonded or welded, are just some of them.
 Thus, many riders would recommend buying a new one instead of having broken frame repaired.
 However, as mentioned, if you have issues about letting go, and use your bikes for cruising in the streets for grocery or work, then an aluminum bike frame repair may just be for you.